Sure Dividend

 Valuation & Expected Returns

-As with all common equities, Commerce Bancshares future returns can be estimated by looking at each of the three contributors to returns: dividends, earnings growth, and valuation changes.
+As with all common equities, Commerce Bancshares’ future returns can be estimated by examining each of the three key contributors to returns: dividends, earnings growth, and changes in valuation.

 Dividend payments are the most predictable contributor to total returns.
-Commerce Bancshares stock currently has a 2.3% dividend yield.
-Commerce Bancshares has raised its dividend for 54 consecutive years.
+Commerce Bancshares stock currently has a dividend yield of 1.7%.
+Commerce Bancshares has raised its dividend for 57 consecutive years.

 Lastly, future returns are determined in part by changes in the valuation multiple.
-Commerce Bancshares is expected to earn $3.80 of earnings-per-share in 2023.
-This means that the stock is trading at a price-to-earnings ratio of 12.6.
-The longer-term median earnings multiple is in the mid-teens, but we believe that shares would be fairly valued at a price to earnings multiple of 12.
+Commerce Bancshares is expected to earn $4.15 per share in 2025.
+This means that the stock is trading at a price-to-earnings ratio of 15.6.
+The longer-term median earnings multiple is in the mid-teens, but we believe that shares would be fairly valued at a price-to-earnings multiple of 12.

-This would reduce the company’s returns by 1.0% annually if the company’s valuation were to contract from 12.6 times earnings to 12 over the next five years.
+This would reduce the company’s returns by 5.5% annually if the company’s valuation were to contract from 15.6 times earnings to 12 times earnings over the next five years.

 Therefore, total returns would consist of the following:

-Commerce Bancshares are expected to provide a total return of 6.1% annually through 2027.
-Because of this high valuation, the bank earns a hold recommendation from Sure Dividend at this time.
+Commerce Bancshares is expected to deliver a total annual return of 1.3% through 2030.
+Due to this high valuation, the bank currently earns a sell recommendation from Sure Dividend.

 Final Thoughts